cjimti/mk/_posts/2018-05-17-web-cluster-ingress.md

 ```

 In this case, the **nginx-ingress-controller** [Pod] running on 45.77.71.39 responded adequately by passing the unknown route to the **default-http-backend** which correctly output a basic 404 page.
-Issue a `curl` call (or browse to them in a web browser) for each of your [Pod]s to test them.
+Issue a `curl` call (or browse to them in a web browser) to each of your Nodes to test them.

 ### Add an Ingress